J3ffJessie/discordSummarizer/README.md

 - The bot ignores messages from other bots.
 - Summaries are sent via DM for privacy.
-- Location detection is passive and also available via command.
+- Location detection is available via command.
 - The bot creates a simple HTTP server for health checks (useful for deployment platforms like Render).

 ---